Eric Mackenzie (footballer): West Coast Eagles

 Mackenzie was drafted in the 2nd round of the 2006 AFL Draft.

 A key position defender, he had his best season to date in 2014.
 He replaced the retiring Darren Glass as the club's leading backman and was named acting co-captain of the club for the remainder of the season, along with four other players.
 He ended the year by winning the Eagles' best and fairest award, the John Worsfold Medal, beating Brownlow Medallist Matt Priddis by 11 votes.

 He missed the entire 2015 AFL season after tearing his anterior cruciate ligament in West Coast's first pre-season game of the year against Carlton.

-In the final minutes of 2017 Elimination Final played against Port Adelaide Power, with scores level, Mackenzie kept Port Adelaide from scoring a behind, throwing the full force of his body into the point post in the process.
+In the final minutes of the 2017 Elimination Final played against Port Adelaide Power, with scores level, Mackenzie kept Port Adelaide from scoring a behind, throwing the full force of his body into the point post in the process.
 This helped force the Elimination Final into extra time, where the Eagles emerged victorious.

 Mackenzie retired at the end of the 2018 season, after consistent troubles with injury.